Inference for the mode of a log-concave density: Further Problems and potential developments

 \subsection{Uniformity and rates of convergence}

 There is a long line of research giving negative results concerning nonparametric estimation, starting with \cite{MR0084241}, \cite{MR0205414}, \cite{MR0155394,MR0232487}, and continuing with \cite{Donoho1988oneSidedInference} and \cite{MR1671670,MR1747496}.
 In particular, \cite{MR1747496} considers a general setting involving estimators or confidence limits with optimal convergence rate $n^{-\rho}$ with $0 < \rho < 1/2$.
 He shows, under weak additional conditions, that: (i) there do not exist estimators which converge locally uniformly to a limit distribution; and (ii) there are no confidence limits with locally uniform asymptotic coverage probability.
 As an example he considers the mode of probability distributions $P$ on $\RR$ with corresponding densities $p$ having a unique mode $M(p)$ and continuous second derivative in a neighborhood of $M(p)$. \cite{MR1747496} also reproves the result of \cite{Hasminskii1979mode} to the effect that the optimal rate of convergence of a mode estimator for such a class is $n^{-1/5}$.
-In this respect, we note that \cite{BRW2007LCasymp} established a comparable lower bound for estimation of the mode in the class of log-concave densities with continuous second derivative at the mode; they obtained a constant which matches (up to absolute constants) the pointwise (fixed $P$) behavior of the plug-in log-concave MLE of the mode. \cite{MR1747496} also notes the results of \cite{MR1105839}, Theorem 5.5, page 653, concerning uniformity of convergence of kernel density estimates of the mode.
-Apparently a considerable portion of their difficult proof is given in \cite{DonohoLiu:87} (which we have not seen).
+In this respect, we note that \cite{BRW2007LCasymp} established a comparable lower bound for estimation of the mode in the class of log-concave densities with continuous second derivative at the mode; they obtained a constant which matches (up to absolute constants) the pointwise (fixed $P$) behavior of the plug-in log-concave MLE of the mode. \cite{MR947566} gives a detailed treatment of minimax lower bounds for estimation of the mode under smoothness and curvature assumptions: assuming a bounded derivative of order $p$ in a neighborhood of the mode $M(f_0)$, Romano shows in his Theorem 3.1 that the minimax rate for estimation of $M(f_0)$ is $n^{-r}$ where $r = (p-1)/(2p+1)$.
+He also shows that when $p=3$, the rate $n^{-2/7}$ can be achieved by a kernel density estimator.

-In spite of the negative results of \cite{MR1747496}, we have proceeded here with efforts to construct reasonable confidence intervals with pointwise (in $P$ or density $p$) correct coverage without proof of any local uniformity properties.
+Our approach here has been to construct reasonable confidence intervals with pointwise (in $P$ or density $p$) correct asymptotic coverage without proof of any local uniformity properties.
 In view of the recent uniform rate results of \cite{Kim-Samworth:16} we suspect that our new confidence intervals {\sl will} (eventually) be shown to have some uniformity of convergence in their coverage probabilities over appropriate subclasses of the class of log-concave densities, but we leave the uniformity issues to future work.